dtheodor/sqlalchemy-sqlschema/README.md

 ### Tests

 You need to create your own `tests/test.config` file that will provide a URL to a database to be used for the tests.
+Check `tests/test.config.sample` for options for different databases.

-Then you can run the tests by invoking `PYTHONPATH=. py.test tests/` in the repository root.
+You can run the tests by invoking `PYTHONPATH=. py.test tests/` in the repository root.

 ### TODO

 1. Consider how to integrate with Alembic
-2. Test Oracle
-3. See if MS SQL supports this
+2. Implement MS SQL